Amity Township, Berks County, Pennsylvania

 Amity Township is a township in Berks County, Pennsylvania, United States.
 The population was 13,435 at the 2020 census.
 Amity Township, especially in the Douglassville area, is seeing growth in development as a bedroom community for Philadelphia and Reading.

 The township was so named for the cordial relationship, or amity, between Swedish settlers and the local Native Americans.

 History

-The boundaries of Amity Township are almost identical to the boundaries of the original area known as Swedes’ tract.
-During December 1699, Lutheran pastor Andreas Rudman had met with Governor William Penn.
-Pastor Rudman pointed out that many of the residents of the former Swedish colony of New Sweden felt cheated by the preemption of their lands for Quaker settlement.
-Rudman secured an order from William Penn in October 1701 setting aside 10,000 acre up the Schuylkill River, near Manatawny Creek, for members of his congregation.

 The George Douglass House, Griesemer-Brown Mill Complex, Old St. Gabriel's Episcopal Church, Mouns Jones House, Rhoads-Lorah House and Barn, Weidner Mill, and White Horse Tavern are listed on the National Register of Historic Places.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 18.4 sqmi, of which 18.3 sqmi is land and 0.1 sqmi (0.60%) is water.
 It has a hot-summer humid continental climate (Dfa) and is located mostly in hardiness zone 6b, with that being 7a near the river, including Douglassville.